team-exor/exor-masternode-install-guide/README.md

 ## Final Local Wallet Setup

 **1) Find the Masternode Output Values:**
-- Back in the local cold wallet you can open the debug console from the main menu (Tools > Debug Console)
+- Back in the local controller wallet you can open the debug console from the main menu (Tools > Debug Console)
 - Type the following cmd and press [ENTER]: `getmasternodeoutputs`
 - You will be presented with output that looks similar to this:
 ```